 Learning with us is NOT the fastest license in the valley, nor the cheapest.
 But if you place top importance on quality of instruction, quality of airplanes, and instruction from a CFI with a background which ranges from having been a bush pilot on the Alaskan Peninsula/Aleutian Islands, to being a CFI in the busiest airspace in the world, or even also being a helicopter CFI, then we might be right for you.
 Give us a call, set up a discovery flight, and see if maybe SRFC is the best option

 Lisa Adickes Breuer

 My flying started in the late 60's at about 8 years old in my brother's 150; we were an "airplane family".
-I soloed on my 16th birthday, but had an instructor that did not really explain why departure stalls always looked like spin entries (..because when I did them, they WERE spin entries,) so shortly after soloing, I quit.
-It was terrifying!
-Incomplete instruction will do that to a person...
-So when I started back up again a few years later, I finally got a terrific instructor (shout out to YOU, John Meadows of BOI!)
-After terrifying him with what I thought a stall was, we sat down and did some actual ground school, I finally LEARNED what was going on!
-I vowed to NEVER do that to a student if I ever became a CFI.
+I soloed on my 16th birthday, but had an instructor who did not communicate real well with me, and made stalls really scary!
+Incomplete instruction will do that to a person.
+So when I started back up again a few years later, I finally got a terrific instructor (the legendary John Meadows of BOI!)
+After terrifying him with what I thought a stall was, he taught me the right way to do it.
+I sort of vowed to myself, If I Ever Became An Instructor, to NEVER do that to a poor student!

 Jim and I met when he was a student in 1986 - a mutual friend handed him over to me as a soloed fledgling, when she left for another job.
-Jim has loved airplanes for as long as he can remember, and could not wait until he could fly himself.
-He is a licensed Commercial-Instrument pilot, and for many years also held a CFI-A (airplane) certificate as well as an Advanced Ground Instructor certificate.
+Jim has loved airplanes for as long as he can remember, and could not wait until he could fly himself someday.
+He is a licensed Commercial-Instrument pilot, and for over 25 years has also held a CFI-A (airplane) certificate as well as an Advanced Ground Instructor certificate.
 Now retired from decades as an aircraft weapons engineer for the Navy and a software engineer for HP, Jim now works as a full-time CFI here at SRFC, and is loving his life as a full time pilot again!